Gaetano Badalamenti: Pizza connection

 Gaetano Badalamenti would become one of the major heroin traffickers of the Sicilian Mafia.
-From 1975 to 1984, he was one of the main ringleaders of a US$1.65 billion heroin trafficking operation, known as the Pizza Connection, that imported heroin from the Middle East and distributed the drugs through U.S. mid-western pizzeria store fronts.
+From 1975 to 1984, he was one of the main ringleaders of a US$1.65 billion heroin trafficking operation, known as the Pizza Connection, that imported heroin from the Middle East and distributed the drugs primarily through U.S. north-eastern and mid-western pizzeria store fronts.
 In 1951, the American police identified a 50 kilogram shipment of heroin to Badalamenti who was then living in Detroit as an illegal immigrant.
 However, in the 1950s most money was made by smuggling foreign cigarettes into Italy.
 In 1953 Badalamenti was arrested for cigarette smuggling in Italy for the first time.
 In 1957 he was caught again with 3,000 kilograms of foreign-made cigarettes.
 The repression caused by the Ciaculli Massacre disrupted the Sicilian heroin trade to the United States.
 Mafiosi were banned, arrested and incarcerated.
 Control of the trade fell into the hands of a few fugitives: the cousins Salvatore "Ciaschiteddu" Greco and Salvatore Greco, also known as "l'ingegnere", Pietro Davì, Tommaso Buscetta and Gaetano Badalamenti.

 In 1970, the Sicilian Mafia Commission was revived.
 It consisted of ten members but was initially ruled by a triumvirate consisting of Gaetano Badalamenti, Stefano Bontade and the Corleonesi boss Luciano Leggio, although it was Salvatore Riina who would actually represent the Corleonesi.
 One of the first issue that had to be confronted was an offer of Prince Junio Valerio Borghese who asked for support for his plans for a neofascist coup in return for a pardon of convicted mobsters like Vincenzo Rimi and Luciano Leggio.
 Giuseppe Calderone and Di Cristina went to visit Borghese in Rome.
 Badalamenti opposed the plan.
 However, the Golpe Borghese fizzled out in the night of 8 December 1970.